 The template drop-down offers a shortcut to apply an initial set of capabilities for the group.

 If desired, customize the permission rule by clicking a capability to set it to Allowed or Denied, or leave it Unspecified.

 4. View a user’s effective permissions

 After you save the permissions rule for the group, you can view the effective permissions for each user.
 Click a group name to see the group's users and their permissions.
 Hover over a capability box to see a tooltip with details on whether a capability is allowed or denied.

 A user’s site role determines the maximum permissions allowed for that user.

-Owners always get full access to the content they’ve published.
-When the parent project permissions are not locked, owners can change permissions for their published content.
+- Owners always get full access to the content they’ve published.
+When the parent project permissions aren’t locked, owners can change permissions for their published content.